Districts of West Bengal

 The West Bengal is an Indian state located in eastern portion of the country.
-As of year 2025, the state is divided into 23 districts and 5 administrative divisions.
+As of year 2026, the state is divided into 27 districts and 5 administrative divisions.

 The Himalayas lies in the north of West Bengal and the Bay of Bengal is at the south.
 Between them, the river Ganga flows eastwards and its main distributary, the Hooghly River, flows south to reach the Bay of Bengal.
 The Siliguri Corridor, which connects North-East India with rest of the India, lies in the North Bengal region of the state.
 Geographically, West Bengal is divided into a variety of regions—Darjeeling Himalayan hill region, Terai and Dooars region, North Bengal plains, Rarh region, Western plateau and high lands, coastal plains, Sundarbans and the Ganga Delta.

 In 1947, when India gained independence, the state of West Bengal was formed, with 14 districts, as per partition plan of the then Bengal province of British India.
 The former princely state Koch Bihar joined as a district on 26 January 1950, and the former French enclave Chandannagore joined as part of the Hooghly district in 1954.
 The States Reorganisation Act of 1956 led to addition of Purulia district to the state and to enlargement of West Dinajpur district.
 Later, larger districts such as West Dinajpur, 24 Parganas and Midnapore were bifurcated.

 West Bengal is now divided into 23 districts which includes the newly formed Alipurduar district (formed on 25 June 2014), Kalimpong district (formed on 14 February 2017), Jhargram district (formed on 4 April 2017), and the splitting of the former Bardhaman district into Purba Bardhaman district and Paschim Bardhaman district (formed on 7 April 2017).
 The districts are grouped into five divisions.

+On 22 June 2026, in West Bengal Legislative Assembly during the 2026-27 Budget in Badal Session the Finance Minister of the West Bengal State Government Shri Swapan Dasgupta announced the creation of 5 new districts : Kolkata (reorganisation), Basirhat, Sundarban, Jangipur & Arambagh.
+West Bengal is now divided into 27 districts into 5 divisions.

+Tropic of Cancer (23°30' N latitude) passes through five Districts of West Bengal.
 Divisions are administered by Divisional Commissioners.
 Kolkata, the capital of the state, constitutes the Kolkata district.
 Other districts are further divided into administrative units such as subdivisions and blocks, administered by SDO and BDO, respectively.
 The Panchayati Raj has a three-tier structure in the state.
 The atomic unit is called a Gram Panchayat, which is the Panchayat organisation for a collection of villages.
 The block-level organisations are called Panchayat Samiti, and the district-level organisations are named Zilla Parishad.